 On March 26, 2004, an employee filed an employment related suit seeking class action status, unspecified monetary damages and equitable relief against Anthropologie, Inc., a subsidiary of the Company, in the Superior Court of California for Orange County.
 The complaint alleges that, under California law, the plaintiff and certain other employees were misclassified as employees exempt from overtime and seeks recovery of unpaid wages, penalties and damages.
+On October 6, 2005, the Superior Court granted the plaintiff's motion for class certification.
 The Company believes the claim is frivolous and without merit and intends to defend it vigorously.